Are you busy?

 But sometimes, doing nothing is more powerful than doing something.

 Every time you pay less attention to your mind, you can hear your heart more.
 Your belief in yourself gets stronger.
 You start to feel more secure.
 You feel less dependent on things to feel good.
 And you begin to know you’ll be okay, no matter what happens.

 You might not notice any difference … at first, anyway.
 But every time you do nothing, things shift.

-This morning I read that Jon Morrow, one of my favorite bloggers, spends 30 minutes each day doing nothing.
-Of course he does!
+This morning I read that Jon Morrow, one of my favorite bloggers, spends 30 minutes daily doing nothing.
+Of course, he does!
 In fact, most highly productive, creative people do.

 How does the story end?

 Well, things are different, all right.

 I live in Los Angeles, for starters.
 I got married.
 I started this blog, and I’m learning to sing, play guitar, and roller-blade.